Stochastic Calculus with respect to Gaussian Processes: Acknowledgments

 \section{Acknowledgments}

 I want to express my deep gratitude to Jacques Lévy Véhel for his advices and for the very stimulating discussions we had about this work.
 I also want to thank Professor T. Hida for his warm welcome at the University of Nagoya, where a part of this paper was written, as well as Professor L. Chen and the Institute for Mathematical Sciences of Singapore (NUS), where another part of this paper was written.
+I also thanks the Associate Editor as well as the anonymous referee for his remarks that greatly improve the quality of this paper and especially Section \ref{pokprofkdeezdzedezdedee}.

-This work is dedicated to the memory of Professor Marc Yor.
+This work is dedicated to the memory of Professor Marc Yor. \end{small}